What is the difference between the CFA® Charter and CFP® Certification?

 Average 41.10% 45.70% 52.30%

-Comparatively, CFP is easier to obtain than CFA.
+Comparatively, the CFP is easier to obtain than the CFA charter.
 The historical pass rate has been above 60% and looking as recent as 2022, it is around 46%.

-The CFA Institute claims charterholders may expect to make more money than the average financial industry member.
-While the typical total income for charterholders with a bachelor's degree is $162,500, those with a graduate degree can earn up to $237,357, thus establishing a competitive edge in the job market.
+The CFA Institute states that charterholders typically earn more than their peers in the financial industry.
+Those with a bachelor's degree can expect a median total income of $162,500, while those with a graduate degree can earn up to $237,357, giving them a competitive advantage in the job market.

-Given the variation of CFA charterholder and CFP's salaries fall under a vast financial spectrum, a typical range of averages might not fully offer the whole picture.
-Here's a table mentioning the individual CFP vs. CFA salaries for some top-tier roles:
+Given that the variation in CFA charterholder and CFP's salaries falls under a vast financial spectrum, a typical range of averages might not fully offer the whole picture.
+Here's a table mentioning the individual CFP vs. CFA charterholder salaries for some top-tier roles:

 CFA Charterholder Career Path